whowechina/geki_pico/README.md

   You can also use 2x VL53L0x or VL53L1x, meaning each side only has one sensor.
 The performance is slightly worse.
   https://www.amazon.com/Soaying-VL53L1X-Distance-Measurement-Extension/dp/B0CTHC43SV

+* 4x SH1.0 4-pin right angle SMD connectors (TOF1, TOF2, TOF3, TOF4), and some SH1.0 4P cables to connect the ToF sensors.
+This is optional as you can always hand wire them.

 * 2x Small speakers no larger than 20mm\*20mm\*5mm, 8ohm or close, (SPK1, SPK2), you can even harvest similar sized ones from old broken toys.
   Try search on Google with keywords: "smd speaker 1540"